 the american vicarious Presents the World Premiere of (A)LOFT MODULATION

-the american vicarious proudly presents the World Premiere of (A)loft Modulation by NYC-based playwright Jaymes Jorsling.
+the american vicarious presents the World Premiere of (A)loft Modulation by NYC-based playwright Jaymes Jorsling.
 Inspired by true events at 821 6th Avenue from 1957 - 1965, (A)loft Modulation will feature a live jazz band led by saxophonist Jonathan Beshay that will improvise nightly.
-Previews begin Thursday September 26th with Opening Night set for Thursday, October 3rd.
+Opening Night is tonight, Thursday October 3rd.
 This limited Off-Broadway engagement runs through Sunday, October 27th.

 Additional piano composition by Grammy nominee Gerald Clayton.
 The design team includes Troy Hourie (scenic design), Elivia Bovenzi (costume design), Becky Heisler McCarthy (lighting design), Andy Evan Cohen (sound design) and Adam J. Thompson (video design).